jhKISS/slim-deploy/README.md

 A php solution - focused on the interface.
 A system integration project - focused on the projects interests.
 Developed in symfony.
 Open for add-ins which comes as reusable bundles.

-TOML is a greate format choosed für allmost all kind of configuration.
+TOML is a greate format choosed for allmost all kind of configuration.
 Twig will do the templates.
 Symfony/DependencyInjections fit.
 Caring for the deployment source authentifivćation by DNSCurve - eliptic curves inclusive.
 VMwarePlayer as the endusers installation platform in mind.
 Deploying a virtual machine.

 The [[Wiki|#welcome-to-the-slim-deploy-wiki]]